 PROS (PIK3CA-Related Overgrowth Spectrum) is a broad-ranging spectrum of disorders caused by PIK3CA mutations1

-“Overgrowth disorders” refers to the broad range of medical conditions characterized by excess tissue growth.2 A number of these overgrowth disorders are now understood to share a single cause: somatic mutations of the PIK3CA gene.1,3
+“Overgrowth disorders” refers to the broad range of medical conditions characterized by excess tissue growth.2,3 A number of these overgrowth disorders are now understood to share a single cause: somatic mutations of the PIK3CA gene.1

-The classification "PROS"—PIK3CA-Related Overgrowth Spectrum—was established by the National Institutes of Health in 2015 to unite this group of overgrowth disorders with one term that reflects their shared genomic cause.1
+The classification “PROS”—PIK3CA-Related Overgrowth Spectrum—was proposed during a workshop at the National Institutes of Health in 2013 to unite this group of overgrowth disorders with one term that reflects their shared genomic cause.1*

-In addition to the presence of a PIK3CA mutation, PROS disorders have clinical commonalities.
+In addition to the presence of a PIK3CA mutation, PROS disorders have clinical commonalities.1

-However, the clinical presentation of PROS is highly variable with respect to the extent, tissue specificity or pleiotropism, tissue types, affected organs, and anatomical locations of the overgrowths.
+However, the clinical presentation of PROS is highly variable with respect to the extent, tissue specificity or pleiotropism, tissue types, affected organs, and anatomical locations of the overgrowths.1

 PROS features broadly include1:

 OVERGROWTH of adipose, muscle, nerve, or skeletal tissue

 VASCULAR MALFORMATION, including capillary, venous, arteriovenous, or lymphatic effects